A revised version of the following review appears in the June issue of Uncut.

 What inspired the orchestrations of “Factory”?

-got Nick Drake.
+I was listening to a lot of Nick Drake, for the first time really got Nick Drake.
 I had to hear every song, watch every bit of footage.
 There are such dramatic string arrangements in those songs.
 But I’ve also been a huge fan of Spiritualized, and I did want to go for that kind of dramatic effect in “Bittersweet Symphony.”
 It was very intentional, most because I was thinkin’ this might be one that people in the U.K. could latch onto.

 Your lyrics this time are loaded with everyday detail.